Strong Simulation of Linear Optical Processes: Simulating Linear Optical Circuits

 where $U_{\ket{s},\ket{t}}$ is obtained from the unitary $U$ by repeating $s_{i}$ times its $i^{\text{th}}$ column and $t_{j}$ times its $j^{\text{th}}$ row \cite{osti_4420279,Aaronson_2011}.
 We return to this in \cref{sec2:SLOSproblems}.

-It is known that computing a permanent of a general complex matrix \cite{valiant1979complexity} or even subclasses of real orthogonal matrices \cite{GrierS18} is a $\#P$-hard problem, making anything related to linear optical simulations classically difficult \cite{aaronson_computational_2011}.
+It is known that computing a permanent of a general complex matrix \cite{valiant1979complexity} or even subclasses of real orthogonal matrices \cite{GrierS18} is a $\#P$-hard problem.
 The fastest known algorithms \cite{ryser1963combinatorial,glynn2010permanent} for computing a permanent of a general matrix of size $n$, with some pre-computation allowed \cite{Nijenhuis1978CombinatorialAF}, are in $O(n2^{n})$.